Division Chief of Operations

 The Fire Section in conjunction with EMS, have implemented and maintained 11 Advanced Life Support (ALS) First Responder Engine Apparatus to supplement the ever increasing call volume of EMS providing the community with the highest level of first responder care available at this time.
 All fire apparatus have been upgraded to 5” large diameter hose, to better supply water on the ever increasing larger residence and business.
 Safety has also been added to all fire apparatus with Cab-Over Mirrors, for drivers to better see and not have as many blind spots on the large apparatus.
 (Both of these projects were funded by Grants.)

-Henry County Fire Department provides emergency medical service coverage for all of Henry County utilizing 11 ALS ambulances, 5 ALS fire apparatus, 8 Basic Life Support (BLS) fire apparatus, and a host of first responders.
-In addition EMS CQI, the EMS Billing Department, and the Bike Team.
+Henry County Fire Department provides emergency medical service coverage for all of Henry County utilizing 11 Advanced Life Support (ALS) ambulances, 1 ALS Quick Response Unit, 11 ALS fire apparatus, 2 Basic Life Support Basic Life Support (BLS) fire apparatus, and a host of first responders.
+In addition Emergency Medical Services (EMS) Continuous Quality Improvement (CQI), the EMS Billing Department, and the Bike Team.

 Henry County Fire Department sends a medical response to all requests for medical care and other calls in which the need may arise such as hazardous materials and structure fires.
 All HCFD response personnel are required to have an Emergency Medical Technician Intermediate (EMT-I) certification at a minimum.
 HCFD is staffed with over 100 members licensed as paramedics.